protostax/ProtoStax_ePaper_Photo_Frame/README.md

 and enjoy experimenting!
 Portrait photos are usually great and skin tone is done quite nicely with the red and black pixels.

-See the demo at - [PhotoStax - ProtoStax Digital ePaper Photo Frame](https://youtu.be/7F8UrLPdoIU)
+See the YouTube demo at - [PhotoStax - ProtoStax Digital ePaper Photo Frame](https://youtu.be/7F8UrLPdoIU)